Loading

 If you think you may sell your home in the next few years, you’ll want to consider the return on investment (ROI) for a patio vs. deck.
 Obviously, your choice in building materials will contribute to the costs.
 For example, choosing flagstone for a patio is more expensive than plain concrete.
 However, flagstone delivers a much more upscale, bespoke vibe compared to concrete, which can significantly boost your home’s curb appeal -- and market resale value.

 Resources like Remodeling Magazine and HouseLogic show the ROI for a deck to be roughly 75% more than for a patio.
-As an example, a deck that costs $9,000 to build, maybe worth an additional $7,500 when you sell vs. a patio that may cost $3,500 to build and is only worth $1,500 when you sell.
+As an example, a deck that costs $9,000 to build, could be worth an additional $7,500 when you sell vs. a patio that may cost $3,500 to build and is only worth $1,500 when you sell.

 Popular Framing Articles